dustin-ruetz/web-devdeps/.githooks/_/README.md

 npx husky init
 ```

-2. Open the `package.json` file and delete the unneeded `prepare` script that was added by the previous `husky init` command.
+2. Open the `package.json` file and delete the unneeded `prepare` script that was added after running the `husky init` command.

 3. Execute the `npm run init` command to re-configure the Git hooks path back to the `.githooks/` directory.